John Dering Nettleton: Second World War

 The Augsburg raid commenced on the afternoon of 17 April 1942, when Nettleton led six Lancaster bombers from RAF Waddington south in two flights of three.
 A few miles away at RAF Woodhall Spa, six more Lancasters from No. 97 Squadron took to the air and headed south as well.
 The two groups did not link up, which was not required as part of their mission.
 Both groups reached Selsey Bill independently, flew out over the channel and turned toward the French coast.
 The No. 97 Squadron group caught sight of the No. 44 Squadron aircraft as they approached the continent, but the No. 44 Squadron aircraft were running a course slightly to the north of what was planned and the No. 97 Squadron commander chose not to close up.
 Shortly after Nettleton's group crossed the French coast near Dieppe, German fighters of Stab and II./JG 2, returning after intercepting a planned diversionary raid which had been organised to assist the bombers, attacked the No. 44 Squadron aircraft a short way inland.
 Four of the Lancasters were shot down.
 Nettleton continued towards the target, and his two remaining aircraft attacked the factory, bombing it amid heavy anti aircraft fire.
 Both aircraft dropped their bombs but were hit as they flew away from the target.
 Nettleton's aircraft limped back on three engines.
 His companion's Lancaster caught on fire and crashed.
 At the end of his return flight Nettleton's aircraft overflew the United Kingdom and was out over the Irish Sea before turning back and finally landing near Blackpool.
 He was awarded the Victoria Cross, gazetted on 24 April 1942.
 His award citation read:

 On the night of 12/13 July 1943, Bomber Command put in a raid of 295 Lancasters against Turin in northern Italy.
 The object of the raid was to encourage the fascist government of Italy to withdraw from the war.
 Turin was a distant target, and being summer the nights were relatively short.
 With limited darkness, the return to England could not be flown direct, and had to be routed over the Bay of Biscay to avoid German day fighters.
-Flying Lancaster KM-Z (ED331), Nettleton took off from Dunholme Lodge at 10:23 pm.
+Flying Lancaster KM-Z (ED331), Nettleton took off from RAF Dunholme Lodge in Lincolnshire at 10:23 pm.
 Another Lancaster on the mission was that of Leonard Bradfield.
 As dawn rose a number of Lancasters caught sight of each other and grouped together for protection.
 Also returning from the mission, Bradfield and his crew spotted a group of Lancasters off their starboard side, on a track some 30 degrees to their west.
 Bradfield was confident he was on the correct course.
 He had a good visual, and his position had been confirmed with a strong signal from Gee.
 The Lancasters to their west were too near the coast.
 Bradfield's aircraft signalled, but they received no response.